-- Queries against large collections typically lead numerous results.
+- Queries against large collections typically yield endless results.
 A web query often leads to more than 1 million documents.
 How can we rank these documents such that the most relevant ones appear at the top of the list? - Ranking criteria depend on the document and feature type.
 A few examples about techniques presented in this course: - Text Retrieval: The so-called "retrieval status value" (RSV) defines a metric for how well a document matches the query.
-Documents are ranked in the result by decreasing RSV. - Web Retrieval: Web queries often contain only one or two words.
+Documents are ranked by decreasing RSV. - Web Retrieval: Web queries often contain only one or two words.
 This leads to poor ordering by RSV.
-Instead, search engines consider the proximity of words in the documents, the appearances in the document, attributes associated with terms, and the objective importance of a web page (PageRank by Google). - Image Retrieval: a distance function in a (high-dimensional) feature space defines a measure for dissimilarity between two documents.
-The larger the distance the higher the rank of the image in the result list. - Multimedia Retrieval (e.g. Video, or Image & Text): due to the different underlying comparison and ranking functions (Image, Text, Audio), there is a need for special algorithms and combining functions to merge partial result lists to an overall result list.
+Instead, search engines consider the proximity of words in the documents, the appearances in the document, attributes associated with terms, and the objective importance of a web page (PageRank by Google) or other linking information (authority, hubs). - Image Retrieval: a distance function in a (high-dimensional) feature space defines a measure for dissimilarity between two documents.
+The larger the distance the higher the lower the similarity and thus the rank of the image in the result list. - Multimedia Retrieval (e.g. Video, or Image & Text): due to the different underlying comparison and ranking functions (Image, Text, Audio), there is a need for special algorithms and combining functions to merge partial result lists to an overall result list.